 Filing the FAFSA is a good idea anyway because you or your child may be eligible for more financial aid than you think.
 Filing the FAFSA does not impact your eligibility for the PLUS Loan, as the PLUS Loan is based on credit, not need.

 The interest rate for a Parent Plus loan is 6.41% fixed.
 Interest accrues on this loan when it is disbursed to the school.
 You may receive a 0.25% repayment interest rate credit when payments are set up for automatic debit from a bank account.

 If you are a parent with PLUS Loans and you want to lower your monthly payments, you may consider consolidating your PLUS Loans after the final disbursement for each academic year.
-Click here to consolidate your PLUS Loans!
+Click here to learn more about PLUS loan consolidation

 What are the fees for a PLUS Loan?